Podcast: One Company's Quest to be the 23andMe of Cannabis

 And I learned by watching other people consume cannabis for serious medical conditions, that it actually works really well as a medicine, not just for me of other people.
 So I pursued this over many years over 20 years or so, and moving to LA I was in the dispensary space, cultivation, delivery I was always focused in the plant, and the frustrating thing that I started seeing was that the once you have a plan and you're providing it the same exact plan to different people, they would have a different experience and I couldn't understand that and my initial thought was that it had to do with the actual plant.
-So I went to work with a company called medicinal genomics, and my job I was collect samples of different plants, cannabis plants from different cultivators extract the DNA, purify the DNA and then send it to a sequencer in Boston.
+So I went to work with a company called medicinal genomics, and my job was collecting samples of different plants, cannabis plants from different cultivators extract the DNA, purify the DNA and then send it to a sequencer in Boston.

 So we started this library of chemo hours would just basically strain to try to genetically identify them of what really that is, so to give you an example if it's let's say it's blue dream, which is a name of a cannabis chemo virus strain, and we see genetically that some of them are lying in a cluster, so we know that they are all related, there must be pretty much blue dream.
 But then we see other ones that are completely in different spectrums, and we know for a fact that they're not Blue Dream and they're called Blue Dream, so that was part one.
 I started seeing from the parent company of medicinal genomics I started seeing human genetic sequencing and they were focusing on disease states like cancer, autism, and epilepsy.

 So we started seeing some different markers of kids that had epilepsy and they were consuming CBD, and some of their seizures started coming back, and it was a certain genetic profile that's called Dravet syndrome if I'm pronouncing it correctly, that genetic marker was different in the other kids and they had a different experience.
-So that became my next fascination, I started looking at these genetic markers for different types of conditions, well you know is there a genetic marker for early onset dementia?
+So that became my next fascination, I started looking at these genetic markers for different types of conditions, well you know is there a genetic marker for early-onset dementia?
 Yes, and what do I do, is there anything I can do about that?
-If I know that CBD is in your protect, so maybe that'll work as a supplement that can consume every single day to try to protect that protein layer around your neurotransmitter that deteriorates over time.
+If I know that CBD is in your project, so maybe that'll work as a supplement that can consume every single day to try to protect that protein layer around your neurotransmitter that deteriorates over time.

 I actually approached them to have that conversation, and they weren't interested, so I started looking at building my science team for about a year and a half, we looked at every single gene that we could possibly find that had an association directly or indirectly with our new cannabinoid system.
 And once we build all our research and then we were trying to find the actual research that's available that we can reference, once we did that then we build our custom chips and it's an array that we have to do a genetic sequence on.
 Once we did that, then we have to present that into the profile that we have right now which is our secure portal, so that's basically the journey of phase one.